How To Calculate Imputed Income For Life Insurance?

 Imputed income for life insurance cannot be avoided if an employee receives coverage from their employer that exceeds $50,000.
 However, there are some strategies that employees can use to minimize the impact of imputed income on their taxes.
 For example, employees can choose to waive some or all of the excess coverage provided by their employer in order to avoid imputed income.

-Read More: How Long Can You Backdate A Life Insurance Policy?
+Read More: Can You Get Life Insurance On Someone In Jail?

 It is important for employees to carefully consider their options and consult with a tax professional before making any decisions regarding their life insurance coverage and imputed income.